StarKRE22/Atomic/Docs/Elements/Expressions/InlineExpression.md

 # 🧩 InlineExpression Classes

-`InlineExpression` is a flexible class for creating expressions with custom evaluation logic.
+`InlineExpression` is a flexible class for creating expressions with **custom evaluation logic**.
 It allows you to define how a list of functions is evaluated to produce a result.

 <details>
   <summary>